Nagaraj17-Java/react-material-time-picker/README.md

 - `primaryContainer`: a CSS color value that represents the primary container color of the theme
 - `onPrimaryContainer`: a CSS color value that represents the color of text or other elements on top of the primary container color
 - `error`: a CSS color value that represents the error color of the theme
-- `surface3`: a CSS color value that represents the surface3 color of the theme, which is a linear gradient combining the surface color and a semi-transparent variant of the primary color.
+- `surface3`: a CSS color value that represents the background color of the theme